cowrie/cowrie/README.md

-# Welcome to the Cowrie Docker GitHub repository
+# Welcome to the Cowrie GitHub repository

 This is the official repository for the Cowrie SSH and Telnet Honeypot effort.